Konamiman/Z280TechnicalManual/1-Architectural_Overview.md

 Traps are synchronous events that trigger a special CPU response when certain conditions occur during instruction execution.
 The Z280 CPU supports a sophisticated complement of traps including Division Exception, System Call, Privileged Instruction, Extended Instruction, Single-Step, Breakpoint-on-Halt, Memory Access Violation, and System Stack Overflow Warning traps.

-Hardware resets occur when the R̅E̅S̅E̅T̅ line is activated and override all other conditions.
+Hardware resets occur when the <ins>RESET</ins> line is activated and override all other conditions.
 A reset causes certain CPU control registers to be initialized.

 ### 1.2.7 Memory Management